-Georgia Winstone-Cooper reviews Emily Laurens’ new live performance animation series Dream a Little Dream for Me commissioned by National Theatre Wales, which offers dramatic reproductions of dreams submitted by the public during lockdown.
+Georgia Winstone-Cooper reviews Emily Laurens’ new live performance animation series Dream a Little Dream for Me commissioned by National Theatre Wales, which offers dramatic reproductions of dreams submitted by the public during the lockdown.

-The word “puppet” will perhaps evoke images of hand or finger puppets; perhaps Avenue Q and the Muppets are the first things which spring to mind.
+The word “puppet” will perhaps evoke images of hand or finger puppets; perhaps Avenue Q and the Muppets are the first things that spring to mind.
 Laurens’ puppets are, charmingly, hand-drawn, attached to sticks; this may sound rudimentary, but the images Laurens produces are beautiful.
 They even involve the mechanics for the primary puppet to wave an arm.
 The miniature set is brightly coloured, almost amateurish, with its bold palette and brush strokes in sharp contrast to the delicately painted, pastel-coloured elegant main puppet.

 It’s silly and charming whilst still retaining an eerie sense, a lack of dialogue serving as a constant reminder that it exists as a response to a global pandemic.
 Dreams often include aspects of our daily lives that are mixed up and messed about, and the impressively improvised music which accompanies the puppetry adds to this.
 The use of a violin to simulate the sound of a police siren creates a sense of something familiar yet also “not quite right”.